ESMValGroup/ESMValTool_Tutorial/_episodes/conclusions.md

 If you get stuck, a great starting point is to create a new issue.
 [Link to ep 10]

+There is also an ESMValTool email list [esmvaltool@listserv.dfn.de](esmvaltool@listserv.dfn.de).

+Everybody can send mail without being subscribed to the group, but note that there is a spam filter.
+The email group archive is also [online](https://www.listserv.dfn.de/sympa/arc/esmvaltool/2020-06/).

 ### What if I find a bug?